cambridge-cares/TheWorldAvatar/Agents/EmailAgent/README.md

 1. Ensure you're using the latest version of the JPS base library.
 2. Set the value of the `EMAIL_AGENT_URL` environment variable to the base URL of the remote EmailAgent.
 3. Use the `sendEmail(subject, body)` method of the `EmailSender` class in JPS Base Library to generate a notification email.

+For an example of this, or to quickly test that your remote EmailAgent is up and running, see the `SubmissionTest` class within the EmailAgent.